simeondmr/dmr-c-compiler/README.md

 ## Note

-Currently only expressions with unary and binary operators are implemented.\
+Currently only int variable, expression and return statement are supported.
 As you can see from the generated assembly, the code actually is not optimized but in the future I will implement this pass.

 ## Important